Postage stamps and postal history of the United Kingdom

-Images of UK stamps are rigorously protected by Royal Mail copyright, and images of current stamps will not be included in this article.

 Early history

-The story begins in the 12th century with Henry I, who appointed messengers to carry letters for the government.
+In the 12th century Henry I appointed messengers to carry letters for the government.
 It is estimated that between 1100 and 1135, 4,500 letters were carried by these messengers.
 During this time, private individuals had to make their own arrangements.
 Henry III provided uniforms for the messengers, and Edward I instituted posting houses where the messengers could change horses.
 The reign of Edward II saw the first postal marking; handwritten notations saying "Haste.
 Post haste".
 Centuries later, during the reign of Elizabeth I to express an extreme degree of urgency of delivery, gallows were drawn on the letter, known as Gallows letters and may additionally have a version of "haste, post haste" added.

 Henry VIII created the Royal Mail in 1516, appointing Brian Tuke as "Master of the Postes", while Elizabeth I appointed Thomas Randolph as "Chief Postmaster".
 Under Thomas Witherings, chief postmaster under Charles I, the Royal Mail was made available to the public (1635), with a regular system of post roads, houses, and staff.
-From this time through to the postal reforms of 1839 – 1840 it was most common for the recipient to pay the postage, although it was possible to prepay the charge at the time of sending.
+From this time through to the postal reforms of 1839–1840 it was most common for the recipient to pay the postage, although it was generally optional to prepay the charge within the British Isles.

 In 1661, Charles II made Henry Bishop the first Postmaster General.
 In answer to customer complaints about delayed letters, Bishop introduced the Bishop mark, a small circle with month and day inside, applied at London, in the General Post office and the Foreign section, and soon after adopted in Scotland, (Edinburgh), and Ireland, (Dublin).
 In subsequent years, the postal system expanded from six roads to a network covering the country, and post offices were set up in both large and small towns, each of which had its own postmark.

 In 1680 William Dockwra established the London Penny Post, a mail delivery system that delivered letters and parcels weighing up to one pound within the city of London and some of its immediate suburbs for the sum of one penny.